 Reveal elements of your experience or keep them a mystery.

-After completing their purchase, users can choose to receive a physical invitation which serves as a passport to their experience.
-Peel-able elements maintain the qualities of mystery while a custom qr code ensure’s that moving from one event to another is seamless
+Peel-able elements maintain the qualities of mystery while a custom qr code ensure’s that moving from one event to another is seamless.

 Detailed reviews provide the Cultural Trust with valuable data they can use for future planning purposes.